sabourke/prefactor-1/docs/source/calibrator.rst

 - ``error_tolerance``: defines whether pipeline run will continue if single bands fail (default: False).
 - ``memoryperc``: maximum of memory used for aoflagger in ``raw_flagging`` mode in percent (default: 20).
 - ``min_length``: minimum amount of subbands to concatenate in frequency necessary to perform the wide-band flagging in the RAM.
-It data is too big aoflag will use indirect-read (default: 50).
+If the data are too big aoflag will use indirect-read (default: 50).
 - ``min_separation``: minimal accepted distance to an A-team source on the sky in degrees (default: 30).
 If one or more A-team sources is closer than this distance, a warning will be raised.

 **Parameters you may want to adjust**